Ulls/serverless-on-kubernetes/README.md

 ### Install and configure kubectl

-The following steps are **not** done in the VMs, they are performed on your host machine.
-You'll be installing kubectl, a command line interface tool that is able to communicate and control the kubernetes cluster you just created.
+Next install kubectl, a command line interface tool that is able to communicate and control the kubernetes cluster you just created.
+For this exercise you'll install kubectl on all three machines.
+Because your VMs are running CentOS7 and your host machine is (likely) a Mac, the installation instructions are a bit different.
+##### Install kubectl on the host machine
 ```
 sudo su
 cd /tmp